RodrigoGonzalez/flake8-custom-import-rules/docs/index.md

 This ``flake8`` plugin is extremely useful for enforcing custom import rules and maintaining a consistent import organization across Python projects.
-By allowing users to define specific restrictions, isolated packages, and import rules, this plugin helps to prevent unwanted dependencies and ensures a clear separation between high-level and low-level packages.
+By allowing users to define specific restrictions, standalone packages, and import rules, this plugin helps to prevent unwanted dependencies and ensures a clear separation between high-level and low-level packages.
 Furthermore, it aids in managing lightweight packages by restricting them to import only from the